jpsank/game-of-life/README.md

 * Randomize - place cells randomly over a certain range
 * Start/Pause - starts processing, stops processing
 * Reset - Clear cells

+### Creating Presets
+To create presets, run presetMaker.py.

+You can change the GRID and TILESIZE hyperparameters to make differently sized presets.

+Leftclick to place, Rightclick to erase, and Enter to print the array, which can be used to add the new preset to the presets.py file dictionary.

 ## Future Developments
 In the future, I plan to add the following features: